AsheAvenue/Cardio/README.md

 ![Cardio](/public/logo.png)

-An easy-to-configure dashboard for embedded server graphs, performance indicators, and status doohickies.
+An easy-to-configure beautiful dashboard for embedded server graphs, performance indicators, and status doohickies.
 Cardio can be used on a desktop browser or as a full-screen app on a NOC wall monitor, or even on a tablet.
 It lets you show multiple levels of charts/graphs for each of your properties, and investigate status at high and low levels, according to your configurations.

 Installation
 --